mh001/buybackcalc/README.md

  * Cygwin on Windows

 ## run the calculator
-* On linux or Cygwin, just run
+* Just run

 `./buybackcalc`

 if execution permission is set for the script.

 * By default the calculator uses https://alix.coinerella.com/panel/api/?getinfo to get Nubits moneysupply online.
 If alix cannot be used, the calculators can communicate with a running Nu server (`nud`) to get current Nubits moneysupply.
 In this case when running the calculator, `nud` should be running and synchronized with Nu network.
-You should edit the code at line

-`NUD=../daemon/nd`

-to add the command line that runs `nud` on your computer.
-For example `../daemon/nd` is how I run `nud` on Windows command line.
-After these change, you can run the calculator using `nud`
+You need first to edit the code at line `NUD=../daemon/nd` to add the command line that runs `nud` on your computer.
+For example `../daemon/nd` is how I run `nud` on Cygwin command line.
+After this change, the calculator can run with `nud` with the `-n` switch

 `buybackcalc -n`

 * If you want to set the Nubits moneysupply by hand, you can run the calculator

-`buybackcalc -m _<moneyspply>_`
+`buybackcalc -m <moneysupply>`